 You can reach out to potential customers proactively and sell your shows.
 By doing this you fill the role of an artist agency and might become one if you want to.

 You can audition for all pieces around and try to land that spot or you can start your own production.
 This feels overwhelming in the beginning but if you want to create, you should.

 The part above isn’t, but it is a prerequisite for our scene to grow and move forward into something that can provide a sustainable life for everyone who wants it.
 From there we need to start connecting and work together (I already wrote about that too).

-Of course, that is simplified as nobody can work with everyone and some people are more suited for this job and not the other.
+Of course, that is simplified as nobody can work with everyone, and some people are more suited for this job and not the other.
 But take into consideration how far our scene came in the last ten years.
 Think about how many talented people are out there hustling.
 We just need to connect and build together.
-In a country with a small scene, there is not really a competition as the market is not nearly saturated.
+In a country with a small scene, there is no competition as the market is not nearly saturated.
 There are only missed opportunities.

 Don’t stop there

-As this scene and industry are built now, it is us who should it build and make the rules.
-Or we can let others built it and play by their rules.
-Easy decision for me, it always has been.
+As this scene and industry are built now, it is we who should build it and make the rules.
+Or we can let others build it and play by their rules.
+Easy decision for me.
+It always has been.

 One reply on “How to get more sustainable dance jobs in Austria”

 […] make things even worse: not all countries have a big developed scene.
 Depending on your location, there might be only one or two companies that are doing the kind of […]